Easily Clone Windows 7 OEM including OEM Partition to SSD

 Can you clone Windows 7 OEM including OEM recovery partition?
 Absolutely, the answer is yes.
 Nevertheless, you have to use a professional disk cloning software like AOMEI Backupper Professional to make it.

-By using it, you can easily clone Windows 7 OEM from HDD to SSD in Windows 11, 10, 8, 7, XP, and Vista.
+By using it, you can easily clone Windows 7 OEM from HDD to SSD in Windows 11, 10, 8, and 7.
 It provides 3 cloning methods, namely Disk Clone, System Clone, Partition Clone.
 And you can choose what to clone or how to clone according to your needs

 1. Use Disk Clone feature to clone entire disk including the OEM system and OEM recovery partiton.